ETS5/ZOONmasternodesetup/README.md

 daemon=1
 maxconnections=30
 externalip= 198.251.72.126
-masternode=1
+zoonode=1
-masternodeprivkey= 7e8wzb4CUxKh6y2uabVc9GdeaE8GatUQt3Fe9L4LvqBE5T7vkYD
+zoonodeprivkey= 7e8wzb4CUxKh6y2uabVc9GdeaE8GatUQt3Fe9L4LvqBE5T7vkYD
 ```

 **In conclusion**

 The script adds a cron job which starts zoond daemon upon reboot.
-Try restarting your VPS server (just type reboot in Linux console) and see if your masternode comes back online automatically in a few minutes.
-Log back in using PuTTY and run the following command to monitor your masternode status:
+Try restarting your VPS server (just type reboot in Linux console) and see if your zoonode comes back online automatically in a few minutes.
+Log back in using PuTTY and run the following command to monitor your zoonode status:

 ```
-watch -n 10 'zoon-cli masternode status && zoon-cli mnsync status'
+watch -n 10 'zoon-cli zoonode status && zoon-cli mnsync status'
 ```

-The expected output for a functioning masternode will eventually look like this:
+The expected output for a functioning zoonode will eventually look like this:

 ```
 {
   "vin": "CTxIn(COutPoint(cbe3c99bed2c874a14675c54004a5b5bfda8473b98bfbd80a15743c2a1117d4f, 1), scriptSig=)",
   "service": "188.166.24.178:8328",
   "payee": "oN3ZoisQkdsCuXj7799kEcvJkWk6Bhc4uJ",
-  "status": "Masternode successfully started"
+  "status": "zoonode successfully started"
 }
 {
   "AssetID": 999,
-  "AssetName": "MASTERNODE_SYNC_FINISHED",
+  "AssetName": "ZOONODE_SYNC_FINISHED",
   "Attempt": 0,
   "IsBlockchainSynced": true,
-  "IsMasternodeListSynced": true,
+  "IszoonodeListSynced": true,
   "IsWinnersListSynced": true,
   "IsSynced": true,
   "IsFailed": false